Are Private Investigators Legal in Canada?

 To legally work in Canada, a private investigator must follow both industry regulations as well as municipal, provincial and federal laws.
 Private Investigators work within the Private Security and Investigative Services Act (PSISA), which outlines the rules and guidelines of the industry.
 The Act requires that PIs must obtain proper training and pass an examination to be licensed in their province.
 Investigators must carry their licenses with them and identify themselves by showing their licenses when asked.

-They are also subject to municipal, provincial and federal privacy laws that govern the collection and disclosure of personal information. including:
+They are also subject to municipal, provincial and federal privacy laws that govern the collection and disclosure of personal information.
+Including:

 - Federal Personal Information Protection and Electronic Documents Act (PIPEDA)